krasimir/stent-dev-tools/README.md

 # Stent Dev Tools

-Chrome extension to monitor state machines created by [Stent](https://github.com/krasimir/stent) library.
+Chrome extension to monitor state machines created by [Stent](https://github.com/krasimir/stent) library and not only.

 ### Posting a message to the extension